limccn/Cocoa-Charts/README.md

 # Welcome to Cocoa-Charts

 Welcome to `Cocoa-Charts` project page on github.com.
 We just moved from Google Code.<br />
-Cocoa-Charts is an open-source ios developing framework written in Objective-c on Apple Cocoa SDK.<br />
+Cocoa-Charts is an open-source iOS developing framework written in Objective-c on Apple Cocoa SDK.<br />
 Cocoa-Charts includes a set of very useful graphs/charts you need for developing iPhone/iPad Application.<br />

 ###Released Charts